kbi201/ecmm463/README.md

 ## Libraries

 To see what libraries we used, please refer to the requirements.txt file provided.
+Note- the requirements.txt file was generated using the line `pip freeze > requirements.txt`

 ## To Run Code